 Mrs. Nguyen co-teaches a 90-minute STEM block class three times a week.
 Her students split time learning both Science and Math during the block period.
 Because the middle school students in her class need transitions and differentiation in order to stay engaged, Mrs. Nguyen tries to offer different ways to practice and incorporate technology into her classroom.
 Mrs. Nguyen has a station rotation for 20-minutes in the block that she utilizes Mathspace for.

-- Her co-teacher reinforces the skill and provides opportunity for group practice on a skill that students have already learned, but may still struggle with.
+Her co-teacher reinforces the skill and provides an opportunity for group practice on a skill that students have already learned, but may still struggle with.

 At the Mathspace station, Mrs. Nguyen has strategically assigned custom tasks for students to work on based on their needs.
 They are able to work for 20-minutes on specific assigned topics.

 The data that is gathered through these station rotations drives the planning of the upcoming week and what is needed for block periods.